 An annual membership is required to participate in AMC meetings.
 Currently, the consortium has more than 50 members worldwide including aerospace and heavy equipment manufacturers; powder, equipment, and technical service providers; R&D organizations; government agencies; and academic institutions.

-The next meeting of the AMC will be in Spring 2022.
+The next meeting of the AMC will be in May 2023.
 For details about the meeting or for information on how to join the Additive Manufacturing Consortium, contact Mark Barfoot at [email protected] or 716.710.5597.